By Chai Chew Yeh

 Things start with hobby

-Time Tunnel, as same as the local museum in the city, was the first memorable museum in Cameron.
-It was operate by See Kok Shan, 46, since Febuarary 2007.
+Time Tunnel, as same as the local museum in the city, was the first memorable museum in Cameron

 “Everything start with my collecting hobbies since 10 years ago when I was an advertising designer in Kuala Lumpur”, say See.
 See started his collecting hobby with collecting the coin box that give out to young customers.
 His collecting hobby expand to others things later on.